 We’re here to have your back — with a little selection of handy goodies, icons, templates and tools to help you get off the ground faster.
-This post is one of our first shorter “Sideblog”1 pieces where we highlight some of the more useful and helpful snippets and goodies every now and then.
-We’d love to hear your feedback in the comments to this post.

 Material Design, The Visual Language

 Intended by Google primarily for Android apps running on phones, tablets and everything in between, material design raised awareness of the delightful details that can make up an interface — from subtle transitions and animations to colorful interfaces with bold, vibrant typography.
 Experiences crafted with material design in mind are bright and appealing; if well crafted, they’re smooth and accessible as well.
 No wonder that the visual language found its way through to a brave new mobile world in native apps, hybrid apps and also websites.

 The visual language is based on strong color schemes, clarity and space.
 Shadows play a central role in creating a three-dimensional feeling on 2-D screens, and support consistency and continuity when used with animations in the user experience.
 It’s more than an extended style guide, though.
 There are many freely available resources dedicated to material design and you can use them for your project right away.
-Material design is well documented4 and elaborated to the last detail.
+Material design is well documented and elaborated to the last detail.